Durga Shakti Nagpal

-Durga Shakti Nagpal (born 25 June 1985) is an Indian bureaucrat, civil servant and officer in the Uttar Pradesh cadre of the Indian Administrative Service.
-She came into public view after launching a massive drive against corruption and illegal sand mining within her jurisdiction of Gautam Budh Nagar.
-She was later suspended by the Uttar Pradesh government for allegedly demolishing an illegal mosque wall in a village in Greater Noida, which resulted in severe opposition as it was perceived to be based on flimsy grounds.
+Durga Shakti Nagpal (born 25 June 1985) is an Indian bureaucrat and Indian Administrative Service (IAS) officer of Uttar Pradesh cadre and 2010 batch.
+She's currently posted as a DM & Collector of Lakhimpur Kheri.
+She came into public view after launching a massive drive against corruption and illegal sand mining within her jurisdiction of Gautam Budh Nagar as Joint Magistrate.
+In July 2013, she was suspended by the Akhilesh Yadav led Government of UP for allegedly demolishing an illegal mosque wall in Kadalpur village near Jewar, which resulted in severe opposition as it was perceived to be based on flimsy grounds.

 There was a growing demand from various political parties, associations of Indian bureaucrats, and by the general public on online social media for her suspension to be revoked.
-Her suspension was revoked by the Uttar Pradesh government on 22 September 2013.
+Her suspension was revoked by the Government of UP on 26 September 2013 and she was transferred to Kanpur Dehat.

-Nagpal was appointed in the Agriculture Ministry as OSD (Officer on Special Duty) to the Union Agriculture & Farmers Welfare Minister, Radha Mohan Singh in January 2015.
+Durga Nagpal was appointed as Officer on Special Duty (OSD) to the Union Agriculture & Farmers Welfare Minister, Radha Mohan Singh on 14 January 2015.
+On 31 March 2023, she got her first posting as District Collector and District Magistrate (DM) of Banda in UP.

-Since 19 July 2019, she is working as the Deputy Secretary in the Department of Commerce, Ministry of Commerce & Industry, Government of India.

-Background
+Early life

 Durga Nagpal was born in Agra, Uttar Pradesh on 25 June 1985.
 Her father is a retired government officer who was awarded the President's Medal for distinguished service at the Delhi Cantonment Board.
 Her grandfather was a police officer who was murdered in 1954 while on duty in Sadar Bazaar, Delhi.

 She graduated from the Indira Gandhi Delhi Technical University in 2007 with an undergraduate degree in computer engineering.
 She obtained an All India Rank of 20 in the UPSC Civil Services Examination in 2009, after which she joined the Indian Administrative Service (IAS).
-In her first attempt to pass the civil service exam, she was accepted into the Indian Revenue Service, but chose to take the UPSC exam another time.
-She is married to Abhishek Singh, who is also an IAS officer.
+In her first attempt to pass the civil service exam, she was accepted into the Indian Revenue Service (IRS), but chose to take the UPSC exam another time.

+Family

+She is married to Abhishek Singh, who is an IAS officer of 2011 batch.
 She met Singh while preparing for the UPSC examinations in 2009.
+Abhishek Singh is also an actor and has worked in movies.

+The Government of UP led by Yogi Adityanath suspended Mr. Singh since 7 February 2023 following his absence for 82 days from office without any information.
+Later, he resigned from the office.